Web Scraping Netflix: How to do it?

 You can use F12 to inspect the webpage to identify the tags containing the links to movies/series.

-Once the code extracts the URLs, it extracts specific details from each one.
+Once the code extracts the URLs, it retrieves specific details from each.
 Here is what it collects:

 1. Name